Code of Conduct and Management Standards Handbook

 This law mandates that all university personnel who have reasonable cause to believe that a child under the age of 18 known to them in their professional or official capacity may have been subjected to physical or sexual abuse, may be at risk of physical or sexual abuse, or is being deprived of the proper or necessary care immediately report such mistreatment to the Illinois Department of Children and Family Services (DCFS) by calling the child abuse hotline at (800) 25-ABUSE.

 The university will require all employees to sign an Acknowledgement of Mandated Reporter Status form certifying that they understand their mandated reporting obligations at the time of hire, and will keep these certifications on-file, as required by law.

 DCFS offers an online training course to help Illinois mandated reporters understand their critical role in recognizing and reporting child abuse.
 Mandated reporters can print a Certificate of Completion upon successful completion of the training.

 DePaul Social Media Guidelines

 DePaul University supports participation in online social media communities such as Wikipedia, Facebook and Flickr.
-Because social media channels are fairly new to many employees, Enrollment Management & Marketing has assembled "best practice" guidelines from respected online and industry sources to help them use these forums effectively, protect personal and professional reputation, and follow university policies.
+Because social media channels are fairly new to many employees, University Marketing and Communications has assembled "best practice" guidelines from respected online and industry sources to help them use these forums effectively, protect personal and professional reputation, and follow university policies.

 Driehaus College of Business, Institute for Business and Professional Ethics